secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 ### Management Tip of the Week

-Weekly Slack messages that are posted in the #managers channel with quick, practical management advice to help people leaders do their job better, delivered weekly on Friday's.
+Weekly Slack messages that are posted in the #managers channel with quick, practical management advice to help people leaders do their job better, delivered weekly on Thrusday's.
 Sample topics include:
 - LinkedIn Learning Courses, articles, GitLab Learn, handbook pages, etc.
 - Training announcements
 - External webinars